asaikali/accelerator-development/workshop/content/exercises/03-Options.md

       dataType: boolean
       defaultValue: false
 ```

+Notice the indentation again, the `name: noDB` should be
+at the same level as `name: javaVersion` in the YAML file.

 After commiting the changes, wait 10 seconds and refresh the
 accelerator portal to see new drop down option in the UI.
 If you
 get an error message check that the YAML is formatted correctly.

-### configure option for enabling sonar qube
+### Configure option for enabling Sonar Qube

-Lets add add option to configure the generated project to use
+Lets add an option to configure the generated project to use
 sonarqube for static code analysis.
 We have two UI elements that
 we want to show, the first element is a toggle button that
-enable sonarquibe the second is an edit box that is used to
+enables sonarquibe, the second is an edit box that is used to
 set the name of the sonarqube project that analysis results
 shoud be sent to.
 The ability to configure conditional UI
 elements is one of the nice features of Application Accelerator.

-copy and paste the code snippet below into the `accelerator.yaml`
+Copy and paste the code snippet below into the `accelerator.yaml`
 under the options key.

 ```copy